daniel-exbrayat/smart_graphic/README.md

 smart_graphic.py
     This python script can be manually run at any time.
+    It graphically displays S.M.A.R.T. data that has been periodically collected over time.

+    The graph visually represents the S.M.A.R.T. data that has been collected at regular intervals over a specific period of time.
+S.M.A.R.T. stands for:
+        Self-Monitoring, Analysis, and Reporting Technology

     Arguments shall be the list (or partial) of recorded files python smart_graphic.py /var/log/smart/<disk_Serial_Number>/2023-*.txt

+    Today, most of Hard drives and SSDs support S.M.A.R.T. technolgy, to gauge their own reliability and determine if they're failing.
+You can view your hard drive's S.M.A.R.T. data and see if it has started to develop symptoms.

+    One way to graphically display SMART data collected over time is through line graphs.
+    Each data point can be plotted on the y-axis, while the x-axis represents the times intervals at which the data were collected.
+This allows for a clear visualization of any trends or patterns in the SMART data.
+Additionally, different lines can be used to represent different SMART attributes, making it easier to compare and analyze the various aspects of the data.
+This graphical representation helps in monitoring the health and performance of a system or device and provides valuable insights for reporting and analysis purposes.